-The Average monthly salary
+The Average Monthly Salary

 (before tax) is around £1000 or 30,000 CZK in Prague but on average salaries for the whole country are around £750 or 23,000 CZK.
 Wages increase every year by about 5 to 8 per cent.
 The national minimum wage is 8,000 CZK (or 48 CZK per hour).
-For skilled professions the minimum wage can be up to 16,000 CKZ, for example, a company director would be receiving a minimum wage of at least 16,000 CZK per month.
+For skilled professions, the minimum wage can be up to 16,000 CKZ.
+For example, a company director would be receiving a minimum wage of at least 16,000 CZK per month.

 The dress code is the main thing that people who have worked in both the USA/UK and the Czech Republic notice.
 It is often the case that business attire for females in the Czech Republic means that a lot of cleavage and leg is shown.
-If you are a female and unsure about how to dress, you should simply follow the lead of your closest female boss.
-Regardless of the clothes you wear to work, they should always be presented properly – for example, they should be ironed and fit you well.
+If you are a female and unsure about how to dress, you should follow the lead of your closest female boss.
+Regardless of the clothes, you wear to work, they should always be presented properly – for example, they should be ironed and fit you well.

 Attitudes towards sexual harassment in the Czech Republic are not as strong as in many other countries around the world, meaning that it is seen as acceptable in many places, as long as it is only mild.
-Since the Czech Republic joined the EU though, many employers have started to combat the problem more.
+Since the Czech Republic joined the EU, many employers have started to combat the problem more.